Gaza-Israel hostilities flare with rocket attacks, air strikes

-GAZA/JERUSALEM (Reuters) - Gaza militants fired dozens of rockets into Israel on Saturday and an Israeli air strike killed one Palestinian gunman as hostilities flared across the border for a second day.
+GAZA/JERUSALEM (Reuters) - Gaza militants fired dozens of rockets into Israel on Saturday, drawing a wave of Israeli air strikes that killed one Palestinian gunman, as hostilities flared across the border for a second day.

 The escalation began on Friday, when two Israeli soldiers were wounded by Gaza gunfire near the border.
 A retaliatory Israeli air strike killed two militants from the Islamist Hamas group that governs Gaza.
 Two other Palestinians protesting near the frontier were also killed by Israeli forces.

-On Saturday Israel hit Gaza with air strikes and tank fire after Palestinian militants fired more than 90 rockets toward Israeli cities and villages.
-The Israeli military said it had targeted rocket launchers and Hamas posts.
+On Saturday, Israel hit Gaza with air strikes and tank fire after Palestinian militants fired about 150 rockets toward Israeli cities and villages.

+The Israeli military said its forces had carried out attacks against more than 30 targets belonging to Hamas and the Palestinian Islamic Jihad militant group.

+The Gaza Health Ministry said six Palestinians were wounded.
+Residents identified two of them as militants.

 The flare-up, which prompted Israeli Prime Minister Benjamin Netanyahu to convene his security council, comes days before Muslims begin the holy month of Ramadan and Israelis celebrate Independence Day.

+Israel is also due to host the 2019 Eurovision song contest finals in less than two weeks in Tel Aviv, toward which long-range rockets were launched in mid-March.

-Israel and Hamas have managed to avert all-out war for the past five years.
+Although Israeli air strikes in retaliation for rockets from Gaza are a frequent occurrence, Israel and Hamas have managed to avert all-out war for the past five years.

 Egyptian mediators, credited with brokering a ceasefire after a Hamas rocket attack north of Tel Aviv in March triggered a burst of intense fighting, have been working to prevent any further escalation of hostilities.

-The Gaza Health Ministry said four Palestinian bystanders were wounded, and the Palestinian Education Ministry said it was evacuating schools in areas under Israeli bombardment.

-Across the border, rocket sirens sent Israelis running to shelters, but there were no reports of casualties as many of the missiles were intercepted.

-Netanyahu will convene security chiefs on Saturday to discuss the situation, a source in his office said.
+Netanyahu will meet security chiefs on Saturday to discuss the situation, a source in his office said.

 Hamas would “continue to respond to the crimes by the occupation and it will not allow it to shed the blood of our people,” its spokesman Abdel-Latif al-Qanoua said in a statement on Saturday.
 He made no explicit claim for Hamas having fired the rockets.